hmolsen/hmolsen.github.io/index-en.md

 ## Troubleshooting for MacOS-Hosts

 * If you experience the error `Kernel driver not installed (rc=1908)`, then VirtualBox is missing some rights to be executed correctly.
 You can fix this in the MacOS settings under "Security & Privacy".
 More information can be found [here](https://www.howtogeek.com/658047/how-to-fix-virtualboxs-%E2%80%9Ckernel-driver-not-installed-rc-1908-error/).
+* Please note the difference in the keyboard layout between your MacOS Host and the Guest OS Kali Linux.
+You can change the keyboard layout via the Kali Linux settings as described [here](https://mayadevbe.me/posts/linux_keyboard_layout/)

 # See you!